alisaifee/coredis/docs/source/compatibility.rst

 LTRIM
 *****

-Trim a list to the specified range
+Removes elements from both ends a list.
+Deletes the list if all elements were trimmed.

 - Documentation: `LTRIM <https://redis.io/commands/ltrim>`_
 - Implementation: :meth:`~coredis.Redis.ltrim`